-Brookline Housing Authority is a public housing agency in Brookline, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Brookline Housing Authority has 1 waiting lists that are open now or opening soon.
+Brookline Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Brookline Housing Authority serves Brookline.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 As of November 5, 2020, the BHA website states " The BHA will continue to operate and provide services safely to our residents and program participants."

 How To Apply to the Centralized Waiting List